Buying Our Poultry

 • A health concern is identified prior to pickup

-In these cases, buyers may choose a refund for the unavailable birds, substitution with birds of equal value, or application of the deposit to a future hatch.
+In these cases, you may choose a refund for the unavailable birds, substitution with birds of equal value, or application of the deposit toward a future hatch.

-Hatch timelines typically range from 21-35 days, depending on species.
+Hatch timelines typically run 21–35 days depending on species.

 Interstate Transport & Health Requirements

 Our birds are approved for transport to most U.S. states.
-Please check this link ↗ for state-specific requirements.
+Please check your state's requirements ↗ before arranging transport.
 We provide VS Form 9-3 documentation and maintain AI Clean status.

 Shipping & Delivery Options

-We no longer ship live birds via USPS due to repeated delivery delays and reliability concerns.
+We do not ship live birds via USPS due to repeated delivery delays and reliability concerns.

 Live bird transport is available through: